cmillar70/complexcar/README.md

 # Project
-In physics class, the cars we have kinda suck, so we're making a better one
+In physics class, the cars we have kinda suck.
+They look ugly, are hard to measure, move at a very weird speed, and are inconsistent.
+We're making a car that will fix all those problems.

 ### Requirements
 - able to control the velocity